Unifying Framework for Accelerated Randomized Methods in Convex Optimization: Introduction

 \subsection{Related Work}

-In the seminal paper \cite{nesterov2012efficiency}, Nesterov proposed random block-coordinate descent for convex optimization problems with simple convex separable constraints and accelerated random block-coordinate descent for unconstrained convex optimization problems.
-In \cite{lee2013efficient}, Lee and Sidford proposed accelerated random block-coordinate descent with non-uniform probability of choosing a particular block of coordinates.
+In the seminal paper \cite{nesterov2012efficiency}, the author proposed random block-coordinate descent for convex optimization problems with simple convex separable constraints and accelerated random block-coordinate descent for unconstrained convex optimization problems.
+In \cite{lee2013efficient}, the authors proposed accelerated random block-coordinate descent with non-uniform probability of choosing a particular block of coordinates.
 They also developed an efficient implementation without full-dimensional operations on each iteration.
-Fercoq and Richt{\'a}rik in \cite{fercoq2015accelerated} introduced accelerated block-coordinate descent for composite optimization problems, which include problems with separable constraints.
-Later, Lin, Lu and Xiao in \cite{lin2014accelerated} extended this method for strongly convex problems.
-In May 2015, Nesterov and Stich presented an accelerated block-coordinate descent with complexity, which does not explicitly depend on the problem dimension.
-This result was recently published in \cite{nesterov2017efficiency}.
-Similar complexity was obtained also by Allen-Zhu, Qu, Richt{\'a}rik and Yuan in \cite{allen2016even} and by Gasnikov, Dvurechensky and Usmanova in \cite{gasnikov2016accelerated}.
-We also mention special type of accelerated block-coordinate descent of Shalev-Shwartz and Zhang developed in \cite{shalev-shwartz2014accelerated} for empirical risk minimization problems.
-All these accelerated block-coordinate descent methods work in Euclidean setup, when the norm in each block is Euclidean and defined using some positive semidefinite matrix.
-Non-accelerated block-coordinate methods, but with non-euclidean setup, were considered by Dang and Lan in \cite{dang2015stochastic}.
+The authors of \cite{fercoq2015accelerated} introduced accelerated block-coordinate descent for composite optimization problems, which include problems with separable constraints.
+Later, the paper \cite{lin2014accelerated} extended this method for strongly convex problems.
+The papers \cite{nesterov2017efficiency} \ag{(this work first appeared in May, 2015)}, \cite{allen2016even} and \cite{gasnikov2016accelerated} proposed an accelerated block-coordinate descent with complexity, which does not explicitly depend on the problem dimension.
+We also mention special type of accelerated block-coordinate descent developed in \cite{shalev-shwartz2014accelerated} for empirical risk minimization problems.
+All these accelerated block-coordinate descent methods work in Euclidean setup, when the norm in each block is Euclidean and is defined using some positive semidefinite matrix.
+Non-accelerated block-coordinate methods, but with non-euclidean setup, were considered in \cite{dang2015stochastic}.
 All the mentioned methods rely on exact block derivatives and exact projection on each step.
-Inexact projection in the context of non-accelerated random coordinate descent was considered by Tappenden, Richt{\'a}rik and Gondzio in \cite{tappenden2016inexact}.
+Inexact projection in the context of non-accelerated random coordinate descent was considered in \cite{tappenden2016inexact}.

-Research on accelerated random directional search and accelerated random derivative-free methods started in \cite{nesterov2017random}.
-Mostly non-accelerated derivative-free methods were further developed in the context of inexact function values in \cite{gasnikov2016gradient-free, gasnikov2016stochastic, bogolubsky2016learning, gasnikov2017stochastic}.